spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 ```

 This can take a long time.
 For tips & tricks on using the test suite, see [Contributing](https://github.com/ziglang/zig/blob/master/CONTRIBUTING.md#editing-source-code).

+Once [#6565](https://github.com/ziglang/zig/issues/6565) is implemented, the `-Dtarget=native-native-gnu` option will no longer be needed.

 ## Option 2: Using CMake and Microsoft Visual Studio